FLL-e/resumee/index.md

 ---
 Hello, **welcome to my resumee!**

-<p href="#" class="notice notice--warning">Notice this site is still being developed (last update 19/01/21)</p>
+<p href="#" class="notice notice--warning">Notice this site is still being developed (last update 20/01/21)</p>

 Below you can see my professional working experience.
 In the page [about](about/) you can find more info about my education and skills, and in [projects](posts/) you can find some work I have done (professional and personal)

-Don't hesitate on contacting me!
-BTW: You can also download my CV in .pdf
+Don't hesitate on contacting me! _BTW: You can also download my CV in .pdf_

 [Contact](https://www.linkedin.com/in/francisco-luque-luque/){: .btn .btn--info} [Download](https://www.dropbox.com/s/s2i1vgbu53w7xav/202011_CV_Francisco_Luque_general_eng.pdf?dl=0){: .btn .btn--success}

-# Recurrent skills I use in my current work
+# Recurrent skills I use in my job
 - Agile hardware development in PCB design (Altium)
 	- SVN version control (with TortoiseSVN)
 - Embedded development
 	- C programming on microchip PIC18F
 	- doxygen documentation
 	- GIT version control (with GitHub)
-- Soldering SMD components
+- Some SMD soldering
 - Project requirements acquisition, electronic components selection, project documentation generation

 # Working Experience